Non-Resident CPA Licensing Requirements (This page is UNDER CONSTRUCTION/REVISION)

 - * “Substantially equivalent” states are those designated by the Louisiana Board as having similar licensing requirements to Louisiana requirements.
-As of 07/28/2015, all states, except California, and the following territories are considered substantially equivalent by the Louisiana Board: Commonwealth of Northern Mariana Islands, District of Columbia, Guam, and Puerto Rico.
+As of 07/21/2016, all states and the following territories are considered substantially equivalent by the Louisiana Board: Commonwealth of Northern Mariana Islands, District of Columbia, Guam, and Puerto Rico.

 (B) Exception for individual substantial quivalency — A CPA [not qualifying under item (A) above] has individual qualifications substantially equivalent to the CPA licensure requirements of Louisiana, as follows:

 The CPA holds a valid active CPA license issued by a state board of accountancy and has passed the Uniform CPA Examination (or IQEX examination, if applicable), and he or she:

 - has 150 semester hours of college education and has at least one year of CPA verified accounting-related experience in the last four years, or

 - has four years of experience outside of Louisiana as a practicing CPA (or Chartered Accountant if applicable) within the last ten years.